A Doctor's Guide to Building a Skincare Routine for Asian Skin — From Scratch

 Step 1: Cleanser — The Foundation Nobody Talks About Enough

 A good routine starts with a good cleanser.
 For Asian skin, this means gentle but effective.
 Over-cleansing with harsh surfactants strips the acid mantle, disrupts the microbiome, and — ironically — drives more oil production.
 For oily or combination skin, common in Singapore's humidity, a low-pH gel cleanser removes sebum without stripping.
 For dry or sensitive skin, a creamy cleanser preserves the barrier while removing impurities.
 The cleanser is not the place to treat your skin — it rinses off.
 It simply needs to leave your skin clean, comfortable, and pH-balanced for the actives that follow.
+Over-cleansing and using the wrong products are among the most common pitfalls — as covered in 5 skincare mistakes aesthetic doctors see most often.

 Step 2: Hydrating Toner — Optional, But Useful